Safety Net Health Plans are the Backbone of Medicaid Managed Care.

 Safety Net Health Plans coordinate the care and needs of their members in a way that reduces waste, improves efficiency, contains cost and maintains quality of care.

-Federal estimates peg the Medicaid managed care payment error rate at 0.22 percent, compared with more than 14.3 percent for fee-for-service Medicaid.
-On average, not-for-profit insurers spend significantly more than for-profit insurers on health care and less on administrative overhead expenses to provide more efficient care.
-While there have been substantial efforts to implement managed care programs for the costliest groups that could benefit the most from the care coordination inherent in this coverage, more than half of national Medicaid spending was not capitated in 2016.
-This suggests great room for expansions of managed care, particularly for those who are “dually eligible,” which could generate substantial Medicaid program savings.
+Federal estimates peg the Medicaid managed care payment error rate at 0.00 percent, compared with 6.9 percent for fee-for-service Medicaid.4 While many states have moved high-needs populations that could benefit the most from care coordination into managed care, only about 52 percent of Medicaid spending was capitated in 2021.5 This suggests room to expand managed care, particularly for “dual eligibles,” which could generate substantial Medicaid program savings.